mysql’s --xml and some XSLT

 I wanted to change those <field name="fieldName"> into <fieldName> tags, and all it takes is a little XSLT, which I've uploaded here.

-On Linux you can do something like this:
+An XSLT processor lets you do something like this:

 Fine-tuning FULLTEXT: Adding word characters